LabInternetPub/Exam2022_Solved/README.md

 fragments associations with the DJList specified as parameter.
 We assume that the DJList already exists in the database (actually there is already one as you can see in the data.sql file, owned by user jalcobe@tecnocampus.cat).

-Now read the TODOs 4.x they will gide you through the exercise.
+Now read the TODOs 4.x.
+They will gide you through the exercise.

-## Question 5 Add a selection of users - owned tracks with a projection using interface DTO ??? (hi ha temps????)
+## Question 5
+We would like to have a new entrypoint in our REST API that list only the **id, title and duration** of all tracks in our system.
+You can add the entry GET /api/tracksCore to get the required track information.
+Note that you need to
+1. Create a DTO with the three required fields of tracks
+2. Add a new method to the TrackRepository that returns an object of the DTO created in point 1.
+Recall that you if the column names of the selection matches the filed names of the DTO live is easier.
+3. Add a new method to the TrackController that calls the method in the TrackRepository
+5. Add the entry point to the ApollofyRestController that calls the method in the TrackController